 - New equipment for the Family Additions Maternity Center

-Through the generosity of donors, the Foundation has raised more than $162,000 for the purchase of new rockers for the Special Care Nursery, Panda newborn warming systems, bassinets, pulse oximeters, jaundice meters, and a Sim Baby for the neonatal resuscitation program, among others.
+Over the last three years, the Foundation has raised over $269,000 for the purchase of new rockers for the Special Care Nursery, Panda newborn warming systems, bassinets, pulse oximeters, jaundice meters, and a Sim Baby for the neonatal resuscitation program, among others.
 We are especially pleased to have purchased the new rockers with funds provided in part by the Lil Joe's Society of Support.
 The rockers are used by our volunteer "cuddlers" who rock drug addicted infants.
 The rhythmic rocking motion helps to soothe these babies struggling through withdrawal from opioids and other drugs.
 Along with premature infants and newborns requiring special care, babies born with Neonatal Abstinence Syndrome recuperate in the Special Care Nursery before discharge from the hospital.
 Shown here with Ron Eberhart, Foundation board member, are Jo Rossi (at left) and Kim Kramer of the Lil Joe's Society of Support.